View All

 Getting Started as a New Founder

-If you’re in the early stages, here’s a practical sequence: first, choose your state of formation (Delaware is popular for startups seeking investment, though your home state may be simpler).
+If you're in the early stages, here's a practical sequence: first, choose your state of formation.
+For example, Delaware tends to be popular for startups seeking investment, though your home state may be simpler.
 Next, secure a virtual office address in your operational market.
-Then file your LLC using that address, apply for your EIN, and open a business bank account — all using your new professional address.
+Then, file your LLC using that address, apply for your EIN, and open a business bank account, all using your new professional address.

 Frequently Asked Questions